Emily Ratajkowski Wears Daring Sheer Dress By Oscar De La Renta To Summer Gala

 The UNICEF Summer Gala was held to raise money for the organization, which protects children’s rights “worldwide,” according to W Magazine.

 During the gala, Rita Ora, Sofia Carson, and Ricky Martin performed.
-The CEO & Founder of LuisaViaRoma said that “I wanted to do something extraordinary.
+The CEO and founder of LuisaViaRoma said that “I wanted to do something extraordinary.
 We are here for the children.
 And I want people to have fun.
 We are doing it for a good cause, but it’s also a glamorous evening.”

-And extraordinary and glamorous it way, with many dedicated supporters being present.
+And extraordinary and glamorous it was, with many dedicated supporters being present.
 Some amazing items were auctioned off in support of the charity, including Pablo Picasso artwork, a Fiat 500 Riva, and Chopard jewelry.
 Emily actually modeled the necklace, and said that “This is a special one,” blowing a kiss from the stage helping the final bid go up to 135,000 euros.

 Heidi Klum said that “I’m so honored to be a part of the UNICEF family for so many years… Education is super important, and it’s important that [people] are here, spending money.”